San Antonio Dog Bite Lawyer

 This is a common concern in dog bite cases.
 Although the dog may be owned by your friend, the insurance company is the entity that pays the claims.
 The insurance company has a duty to defend and a duty to pay claims on behalf of the insured.
 Therefore, when you sue, you’re really dealing with the insurance company’s funds rather than going after the dog owner’s finances.
-At our firm, we typically won’t take on a case if the dog owner doesn’t have insurance that covers the claim.
+Many San Antonio dog bite attorneys won’t take on a case if the dog owner doesn’t have insurance that covers the claim.
 This means that we usually do not seek to recover money, property, or other assets directly from a pet owner’s coffers.

-How do I get compensation for a dog bite?
+How do I get compensation for a dog bite in Texas?

 Unless the dog has a good job, he probably won’t be able to reimburse you for your injuries.
 The good news is that dog bite claims are typically covered by the dog owner’s homeowner’s or renter’s insurance policy.
 Most successful cases are handled by the injured party’s attorney and the attorneys who represent the insurance company.
-If you’re unsure whether you have a claim, contact the team and Eric Ramos Law, PLLC and we will be happy to look into it for you.
+If you’re unsure whether you have a claim, contact San Antonio dog bite legal team at Eric Ramos Law, PLLC and we will be happy to look into it for you.

 Damages (Compensation) in Dog Bite Cases